 Will the solution assist you in identifying the cause of alerts?

-Some predictive maintenance solutions generate structured alerts that draw on a number of relevant datapoints.
-The combination of these insights can help engineers discover the root cause of the problem and work out how to resolve far more swiftly than if they received a generic alert.
+Some predictive maintenance solutions generate structured alerts that draw on a number of relevant data points.
+The combination of these insights can help engineers discover the root cause of the problem, and work out how to resolve it far more swiftly than if they received a generic alert.
 For example, a rise in vibrations in a pump while power output remains stable is more illuminating than simply hearing about a rise in vibrations.

 Predictive Maintenance Changes the Paradigm